camel-ai/owl/community_usecase/Profile_generation/README.md

 python run_profile_generation.py --task "Ahmed Eltawil, Professor at KAUST, Suggested Websites:..."
 ```

-3. You can find the entire thought process of the agent within the log file.
+3. You can find the agent's complete thought process in the process_history.log file and the final generated HTML page named profile.html.

 4. If you want to search information in websites need LOGIN information, please refer this camel branch https://github.com/camel-ai/camel/pull/2291
 ![workflow](https://github.com/user-attachments/assets/9861705a-50b7-4e53-85e2-31397f285a73)